My Father was invading Italy on the day I was born, in September 1943.

 then Andy Thomson and Dick Channon.
 I'm in the middle row, 3rd from left, grinning like a Cheshire cat!

 Following sea time aboard HMS Valiant, I was awarded the Galbraith Wrightson Senior Research Fellowship at the University of Plymouth, where I wrote 'The History & Development of Deep Diving Manned Submersible Vehicles', before joining InterSub of Marseilles, a commercial submarine operator, as Operations Manager in 1975.
 In 1976, I set up the company's submarine operations in Dubai, in a joint-venture with Swires of Hong Kong.
-In 1977 I was appointed Managing Director of Kvaerner-InterSub, a joint-venture based in Norway.
+In 1977 I was appointed General Manager of Kvaerner-InterSub, a joint-venture based in Norway.

 Recalled to the Royal Navy in 1981, lecturing at the School of Maritime Operations and Maritime Tactical School, HMS Dryad, I saw active service during the Falklands War.